The Dudley Dynasty: Family Bonds Forged in Fire

 Edmund Dudley (1462-1510): The Architect of Ambition

 Robert never met his grandfather.
 Edmund Dudley, a financial mastermind and trusted advisor to Henry VII who orchestrated the king’s financial policies, squeezing taxes from nobles and gentry alike.
-But when Henry VII died in 1509, his son, the newly crowned Henry VIII, needed a scapegoat for his father’s greed – and he wanted Edmund’s amassed fortune for himself.
-Within a year, Edmund Dudley was convicted on a flimsy charge of conspiracy - assembling arms while Henry VII lay dying – and beheaded on Tower Hill.
+But when Henry VII died in 1509, his son, the newly crowned Henry VIII, needed a scapegoat for his father’s greed, and he wanted Edmund’s amassed fortune for himself.
+Within a year, Edmund Dudley was convicted on a flimsy charge of conspiracy, specifically of assembling arms while Henry VII lay dying, and was beheaded on Tower Hill.
 It was a tidy win for Henry VIII.
 The Dudley name was attainted and the family disgraced, their fortune and lands confiscated by the crown.

 Edmund’s son, John Dudley, suddenly became a 6-year-old commoner, but he learned from his father’s mistakes.
 He rebuilt the Dudley wealth and influence from the ashes of Edmund’s disastrous political downfall.